 All employers, regardless of the number of employees, must report any accident resulting in one or more fatalities or the hospitalization of three or more employees to the nearest OSHA office within eight hours of either the occurrence or the time it became known to any agent of the employer (29 CFR 1904.39).

 Periodic medical tests must be performed to monitor the health effects of potentially toxic or carcinogenic workplace substances.
 Records must contain extensive medical surveillance information, exposure reduction efforts, and monitoring data.
-Employers must provide exposure records, such as those that show the measuring or monitoring of the employee's exposure to a toxic substance or harmful physical agent, to affected employees or designated employee ...
+Employers must provide exposure records, such as those that show the measuring or monitoring of the employee's exposure to a toxic substance or harmful physical agent, to affected ...